-Basically, "Dr. Cote" goes from "two drugs" impairing Chris's judgement and causing him to be "physical unable to be responsive," to"drugs found at their levels" would impair mental and motor functions but deadly in combination, then lastly, ". . .have synergistic depressant activity which would impair judgment, cloud intention, impair motor coordination, and inhibit the ability to physically respond to danger."
+"Dr. Cote" goes from two drugs" impairing Chris's judgement and causing him to be "physical unable to be responsive," to "drugs found at their levels" would impair mental and motor functions but deadly in combination, then lastly, ". . .have synergistic depressant activity which would impair judgment, cloud intention, impair motor coordination, and inhibit the ability to physically respond to danger."

-If Chris had been so mentally impaired by the "Ativan", or whatever "drugs found at their levels" and causing him to be "physically unable to be responsive," how is that he had the mental and physical coordination to do what he "did" that final night in a short span of time?
+If Chris had been so mentally impaired by the "Ativan", or whatever "drugs found at their levels" and caused him to be "physically unable to be responsive," how was it that he had the mental and physical coordination to prepare an apparatus for a suicide that final night in a short span of time?

-Alternative Nation covers Dr. Hunter's statements several times, making it clear he is an expert in his profession, having performed over 5,000 autopsies!
+Alternative Nation covers Dr. Hunter's statements several times, making it clear he is an expert in his profession, who performed over 5,000 autopsies.
 Alt-Nation lets their readers know however that Dr. Hunter did not perform Chris's autopsy and has little knowledge of Chris's mental health and treatment over the years.
-An important declaimer for Alt-Nation to mention yet, I found Dr. Hunter, and the bullshit "Autopsy" program covering Chris, strongly pushing Chris's past struggles of alcoholism, addiction to prescription medications, various drugs and depression heavily into the public.

 From Alternative Nation: Medical Examiner Reveals What He Believes Could Have Saved Chris Cornell